 Which leads me to my point: the Phoenix Suns and Dallas Mavericks are dead.
 They aren't bad teams, but they aren't championship teams either, and the door is closing ever faster.

-re even worse off this year because it became official that the team has lost it's All-Star forward for the rest of the season.
+The Suns are even worse off this year because it became official that the team has lost it's All-Star forward for the rest of the season.
 The hope was that Amare Stoudemire might make it back from eye surgery and be able to help the Suns during the playoffs while wearing some sort of martial goggles to protect his eyes.
 Without hope of his return, the team probably won't make the playoffs this year which means they will look to next season.
 And it doesn't look good: the superstar center and MVP point guard are in their mid-30's and breaking down.
-There's nothing left around but role players.
-Talented ones, but no good without an engine.
+There's

 I pick the first choice, though I know it's miserable when a team officially gives in to reb